Why study Radiologic Science: Concentration Nuclear Medicine at APSU?

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What do Radiologic Technology: Concentration Nuclear Medicine majors do after graduation?
+What do Radiologic Science: Concentration Nuclear Medicine majors do after graduation?